Vincent Viola

 Vincent "Vinnie" Viola (born 1956) is an American billionaire businessman and U.S. Army veteran.
 He was for several weeks President Donald Trump's nominee for United States Secretary of the Army, before withdrawing from consideration.
-He is the former chairman of the New York Mercantile Exchange (NYMEX), and the founder and chairman of Virtu Financial.
-Viola is the owner of the Florida Panthers, a National Hockey League (NHL) ice hockey team.
+Viola is the owner of the Florida Panthers of the National Hockey League (NHL), and the founder and chairman of Virtu Financial.
 He is also the owner of St. Elias Stables and co-owner, with fellow Brooklynite Anthony Bonomo, of the 2017 Kentucky Derby winner Always Dreaming.

-Early life, education and military service
+From 2001 to 2004, he was the chairman of the New York Mercantile Exchange (NYMEX).

+As of 2025, Viola has a reported net worth of US$6.2 billion.

+Early life

-Viola was born in 1956 to an Italian American family in the Williamsburg neighborhood of Brooklyn, New York, the son of Virginia (Torre) and John A. Viola.
+Viola was born in 1956 to an Italian-American family in the Williamsburg neighborhood of Brooklyn, New York City, the son of Virginia (Torre) and John A. Viola.
 His father, an immigrant from Italy, worked as a truck driver after serving in the U.S. Army in the European theater of WWII.
-His father's Army service made a significant impression on Viola as a youth.
-Upon graduating from Brooklyn Technical High School, Viola attended the United States Military Academy.
-At West Point, Viola played on the sprint football team and was cadet company commander for Company E-4 his senior year.
+Upon graduating from Brooklyn Technical High School, Viola attended the United States Military Academy at West Point, New York.
+Viola played on the sprint football team and was cadet company commander for Company E-4 his senior year.

-Viola graduated with a bachelor's degree from the United States Military Academy in 1977 and was commissioned as a second lieutenant in the U.S. Army.
+Viola graduated with a bachelor's degree from the United States Military Academy in 1977 and was commissioned as a second lieutenant in the United States Army.
 After graduating from the Infantry Officer Basic Course and Ranger School, he served with the 101st Airborne Division at Fort Campbell for several years.
-He received his juris doctor degree from New York Law School in June 1983, but did not complete the bar exam.
+He received his juris doctor degree from New York Law School in June 1983, but did not complete the New York bar exam.